ormojo/ormojo/data/ARCHITECTURE.md

 - DEFEATED BY MINIFICATION - DO NOT RELY ON CLASSNAMES
 - Minification mangles class names, but should not defeat our system for hydrating objects...
+- Allow only a subset of needed models to be required.
+- Dispel typeOf/typeFrom confusion.
 - Lists vs Arrays is super annoying.
 - ALlow assignment of Arrays from regular JS arrays via setter.
 - Should implement toJSON() properly.